-Through the intercession of the Virgin Mary, St. Joseph, and St. Columbkill, may God bless you, your families and our parish!
+Through the intercession of the Virgin Mary, St. Joseph and our patrons, St. Michael and St. Paul, may God bless you, your families and our parishes during the coming season of Lent!

 I'm busy working on my blog posts.
 Watch this space!